How to get there

 Flights to Bariloche

-There are regular flights from Buenos Aires to Bariloche Airport (BRC) with LAN and Aerolineas Argentinas.
-The occasional flight goes in and out of Ezeiza International Airport (EZE), but most of the flights originate from the Jorge Newbery Airport (AEP – Buenos Aires domestic airport).
-For international travellers this is a bit of a pain because it necessitates an hour long transfer via bus or taxi from the international airport to the domestic airport.
+Some flights go in and out of Ezeiza International Airport (EZE), but most of the flights originate from the Jorge Newbery Airport (AEP – Buenos Aires domestic airport).
+For international travellers this can be a little inconvenient because it necessitates an hour long transfer via bus or taxi from the international airport to the domestic airport, or an overnight stay in one of the hotels in Buenos Aires.
+There are also flights on some days between Santiago in Chile and Bariloche.

 There are also semi-regular flights between Bariloche and El Calafate and Esquel.